alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 something more unusual you can either still manually type it into your IRC client or use the “General IRC Integration”, see below.

-* `call [1..20] jumps [and login;and takeoff]`: Calls jump for the currently open case.
+* `call [1..20] jumps [and login;and takeoff;left]`: Calls jump for the
+  currently open case.
 You can optionally include that you will still have to login to the game or have to take off from your current station/port/outpost/planet.
 * `call friend [positive;negative] [in pg;in private group;in solo;in main
   meu;sysconf;system confirmed]`: Friend request confirmations, with all the things you might want to / should call with it.